Geometry and topology of geometric limits I: The bi-Lipschitz model theorem for brick manifolds

 If $B$ is connectable in the first step of the construction of $\cv$, then we get a tube union $\cv_B$ on $B$ in the first step, which corresponds to a tight geodesic $g_B$ in $\cc(F)$ connecting a component of $\boldsymbol{l}(\ck) \cap \partial_- B$ with a component of $\boldsymbol{l}(\ck) \cap \partial_+ B$.
 (If one of them is an ending lamination, the geodesic $g_B$ refers to a tight geodesic ray tending to it.)
 Since $\boldsymbol{l}(\ck) \cap \partial_- B \subset \boldsymbol{i}(B)$ and $\boldsymbol{l}(\ck) \cap \partial_+ B \subset \boldsymbol{t}(B)$, we can assume that $g_B$ has $\boldsymbol{i}(B)$ as the initial marking, and $\boldsymbol{t}(B)$ as the terminal marking.

 We next consider how the merging of tubes is reflected in the construction of geodesics in the hierarchy still under the assumption that $B$ is connectable at the first step.
 If there is a tube $V$ in $B$ which is merged with another homotopic tube $V'$ in another brick $B'$, then a core curve $v$ of $V$ must be in either $\boldsymbol{i}(B)$ or $\boldsymbol{t}(B)$ since $\partial_\pm B \setminus \cv$ consists of thrice-punctured spheres.
-This can occur only when the core curve is contained in either the first, or the second, or the second but last, or the last simplex of the geodesic $g_B$.
+This can occur only when the core curve is contained in either the first, or the second, or the second but last, or the last simplex of the geodesic $g_B$, for its core curve regarded as a curve on $\partial_\pm B$ cannot have non-zero intersection number with $\mathbf I(B)$ or $\mathbf T(B)$.
 If $v$ is contained in the first or the last vertex of $g_B$, this procedure of merging does not affect tubes in $B$.
 Otherwise, $v$ is contained in either the second or the second to the last simplex of $g_B$.
-In this case, we regard the procedure as corresponding to putting a geodesic consisting of only one vertex which is subordinate to $g_B$ at the first or the last vertex.
+In this case, we regard the procedure as corresponding to putting a geodesic consisting of only one vertex, \ie of length $0$, which is subordinate to $g_B$ at the first or the last vertex.